Manchester Family Asking for Public's Help to Find Missing Loved One

 The family tells NBC Connecticut Sherrian hasn't been seen for almost two months and they're hoping someone knows where she is or has seen her.

-"I have to hold on to that sort of hope and that belief that she is out there," said Howe-Denize.
+"I have to hold on to that sort of hope and that belief that she is out there," Howe-Denize said.

 Howe's sister-in-law reported her missing on Dec.
 21, 2021.
 But, according to Sherrian's family, police didn't issue a Silver Alert until Dec.
 28.